What is Big Biology?

 Your hosts, Marty Martin and Art Woods, talk to leading scientists from around the world about topics like why we drink alcohol, human consciousness and artificial intelligence, where diseases come from, and whether Godzilla could actually exist.
 From each conversation, we produce two podcasts—a condensed version lasting 5-10 minutes, which focuses on just the highlights, and a longer, lightly edited version of the entire conversation.
 You can listen to the podcasts here or get them on iTunes and Google Play.

 Click below to hear Marty and Art talk about their vision for the podcast.

 Why do we need your support?

-Big Biology is a brand new podcast and relies entirely on listener support.
-100% of all donations goes directly to the equipment and production of Big Biology.
+Big Biology is a science podcast and relies on listener support.
+All donations go towards the equipment and production of the podcast.
 We greatly appreciate your donations!